 |Subject code: XAED 10031||12 Hours.
 Fee: $369|

 |CRN 50108||Online||Apr.
 27-May 24|

 Train-the-Trainer: Designing and Facilitating Training Programs

 A well-trained workforce is vital to the competitiveness of every organization.
 To ensure that your organization’s training programs are current and effective, this intensive three-day workshop helps you plan, conduct and evaluate learner-centred programs.
 Cover learning styles, learner diversity, teaching techniques, program planning and ongoing assessment, and put theories into practice.

-Note: You will have the opportunity to put theory into practice by designing a learning module and doing a teaching demonstration on day 3.
+Note: Put theory into practice by designing a learning module and doing a teaching demonstration on day 3.

-Note: This workshop gives credit for four of the courses in the Adult Educator Seminar Series: Principles of Adult Learning, Learning Styles, Effective Teaching Techniques and Assessing Teaching and Learning
+Note: This workshop gives credit for 4 of the courses in the Adult Educator Seminar Series.
+Contact us for more information.

 Course materials (required): available at the BookStore.